AllenWrenches/dotfiles/README.md

 This setup is fairly personalized and my first swing at using replicable dotfiles.
 You'll definitely want to review what will be installed before actually running the scripts.

+## Pre-install

+1. Export SSH Keys
+2. Make sure passwords for FTP/RDP are up to date in Evernote

 ## Clean install of macOS 10.12

 My steps for a clean macOS install, using these dotfiles.